rjna/DK69BKzPDqNbmA09/README.md

 Install the requirements (make sure you are the the root of the project, where you can see the requirements.txt): pip install -r requirements.txt

+Open jupyter notebook by running: jupyter notebook

+(if you have problems seeing the notebook, use sudo jupyter notebook --allow-root)